 This unit introduces you to the profession of an Oral Health Therapist and to your role within the dental team.
-You will be introduced to regulatory, ethical and legal frameworks which form the basis of dental practice.
-In particular, this unit will focus on workplace health and safety, infection control and prevention, communication, practice management and requirements for registration.
-This unit will also develop your knowledge and skills in the dental environment necessary to commence preclinical and clinical training.
-You will be required to fulfill mandatory requirements prior to the commencement of clinical training including, First Aid, Immunisations and Blue Card.
+You will be introduced to regulatory, ethical, and legal frameworks which form the basis of dental practice. in particular, this unit will focus on workplace health and safety, infection control and prevention, communication, practice management and requirements for registration.
+This unit will also develop the foundation knowledge and skills in the dental environment as you commence preclinical and clinical training.
+An important part of your preclinical training in this unit will be to gain theoretical knowledge in radiation safety and radiographic imaging procedures and learn to take both intra-oral and extra-oral radiographs safely and competently in a simulated environment.
+Mandatory requirements for clinical practice including, First Aid, Immunisations and Blue Card must be fulfilled.

 |Fraction of Full-Time Student Load||0.125|

 Condition: Students must be enrolled full-time in CB29 Oral Health Course to enrol in this unit.

 Corequisites: BMSC11010 Human Anatomy and Physiology 1 and ALLH11009 Research Methods for Health Professionals.

 Important note: Students enrolled in a subsequent unit who failed their pre-requisite unit, should drop the subsequent unit before the census date or within 10 working days of Fail grade notification.
 Students who do not drop the unit in this timeframe cannot later drop the unit without academic and financial liability.
 See details in the Assessment Policy and Procedure (Higher Education Coursework).

 |Class Timetable||View Unit Timetable|